mitre/fieldmanual/sphinx-docs/How-to-Build-Plugins.md

 ## The _enable_ function

-The enable function is what gets hooked into CALDERA at boot time.
+The enable function is what gets hooked into Caldera at boot time.
 This function accepts one parameter:

-1. **services**: a list of core services that CALDERA creates at boot time, which allow you to interact with the core system in a safe manner.
+1. **services**: a list of core services that Caldera creates at boot time, which allow you to interact with the core system in a safe manner.

 Core services can be found in the app/services directory.